Healthy Homes Assessment Khandallah

 Draught Stopping Khandallah

-If a draught could be felt through gaps that are too large or holes, it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes that it needs to be sealed.

 Check out the complete details of the Healthy Homes draught stopping requirements.